Zubaida Yazdani: Scholarly and literary work

-Zubaida Yazdani published her first book "Hyderabad during the Residency of Henry Russell 1811 – 1820".
-The book was based on her B.Litt. thesis at Oxford university.
-It was a scholarly work based on original sources which were available at the Bodleian Library at Oxford which housed the Russell and Palmer papers.
-She was the first to make a detailed study of these voluminous papers.
-Rushbrook Williams (CBE, FRSA), who was a fellow of All Souls College, Oxford wrote in the preface to the book that the study breaks new ground and enforces the revision of hitherto accepted judgments and is an unbiased and thorough investigation of the subject.
+Yazdani published her first book "Hyderabad during the residency of Henry Russell 1811 – 1820".
+The book was based on her B.Litt. thesis based on original sources which were available at the Bodleian Library which housed the Russell and Palmer papers.
+She was the first to make a detailed study of these papers.

-Zubaida Yazdani published her second book titled "The Seventh Nizam: The Fallen Empire" in 1985.
-The book is a study of Hyderabad under the Seventh Nizam (1911–48), the greatest of the Asaf Jahi rulers of Hyderabad.
-It also embraces a study of the British government's policies towards the Indian states.
-It also shows the effects of the two world wars on British policy up to the time when India and Pakistan became independent.
-The book was a scholarly work based on original papers that were obtained from the India Office library in London as well as original papers of the Nizam that were made available to her by the Nizam's family.
+Yazdani published her second book "The seventh Nizam: The fallen empire" in 1985.
+The book is a study of Hyderabad under the seventh Nizam and the British government's policies towards the Indian states.
+The book was based on original papers obtained from the India office library in London as well as original papers of the Nizam that were made available to her by the Nizam's family.
 Many of these papers have never been studied before this book was published.
-The book painstakingly document's the source of all materials and provides voluminous references.